oxcsml/riemannian-score-sde/README.md

 - `score_sde/ode.py` which provides methods for solving ODEs

 and their counterparts in `riemannian_score_sde`.

+### Model structure
+Models are decomposed in three blocks:
+- a `base` distribution, with `z ~ base` (a 'prior')
+- a learnable diffeomorphic `flow: z -> y` (the flexible component of the model, potentially stochastic as for SGMs)
+- a `transform` map `y -> x ∈ M` (if the model is *not* defined on the manifold and needs to be 'projected', else  the model is *Riemannian* and `transform=Id`)
+Thus, the generative models are defined as `z -> y -> x`.

 ## Reproducing experiments
-Experiment configuration is handled by [hydra](https://hydra.cc/docs/intro/), a highly flexible `ymal` based configuration package.
+Experiment configuration is handled by [hydra](https://hydra.cc/docs/intro/), a highly flexible `yaml` based configuration package.
 Base configs can be found in `config`, and parameters are overridden in the command line.
 Sweeps over parameters can also be managed with a single command.

 Jobs scheduled on a cluster using a number of different plugins.
 We use Slurm, and configs for this can be found in `config/server` (note these are reasonably general but have some setup-specific parts).
 Other systems can easily be substituted by creating a new server configuration.